Helpful?

 The Law

-The law that forbids a driver from towing a house trailer or boat trailer while a person is inside the house trailer or boat trailer is prescribed by section 188 of the Highway Traffic Act, R.S.O.
+The law forbidding a driver from towing a house trailer or boat trailer with a person onboard is found at section 188 of the Highway Traffic Act, R.S.O.
 1990, c.
-H.8.
-For those found guilty of violating section 188, the details for the penalty upon conviction are prescribed by section 214(1) of the Highway Traffic Act whereas section 188 is actually silent, meaning absent, about the penalty details.
-Within section 188 and section 214(1) of the Highway Traffic Act it is specifically stated:
+H.8 and the applicable penalty upon conviction for a violation is found at section 214(1) of the Highway Traffic Act as section 188 is silent about, meaning failing to state, the penalty details.
+Specifically, section 188 and section 214(1) of the Highway Traffic Act state:

 Riding in house or boat trailers prohibited